Senior Gear Editor

 Pros: Great, innovative venting system

-Part of that is the very interesting venting system that makes use of a mesh lining on the inside of the two front pockets to allow air to enter the front of the jacket and escape through the back of the jacket with ventilation zips on the back of the arms, rather than the traditional pit-zips.
-A truly awesome feature that makes this jacket far more capable of being worn on the ascent than your average backcountry hardshell.
-The only downside to this feature is storage, as you have to leave those front pockets open for the venting to take effect, but there is a pocket within that larger pocket (that zips) to provide secure storage for a phone or a couple of smaller items.
+One key feature of this jacket is the unique venting system that makes use of a mesh lining on the inside of the two front pockets to allow air to enter the front of the jacket and escape through the back of the jacket with ventilation zips on the back of the arms, rather than the traditional pit-zips.
+We are big fans of this feature, finding that it does a great job of evacuating heat while you move, making this jacket far more capable of being worn on the ascent than your average backcountry hardshell.

-Check Price on Backcountry Check Price on Amazon
+Check Price on EVOCheck Price on Backcountry

 Best Value Ski Jacket

-REI Co-Op First Chair GTX ePE ($320)
+REI Co-Op First Chair GTX ($320)

-REI First Chair GTX ePE
+REI Co-Op First Chair GTX

 Style: All-around